JosefJantzen/MMM-AlexaControl/README.md

 2. Wrong action happen: <br>
     * You used the Port before.
 To solve the problem delete old devices and define a custom port for the device if it's a notification or custom device.

+3. Need help for the configuration: <br>
+    * Here could help the wiki page [example configurations](https://github.com/JoChef2/MMM-AlexaControl/wiki/Example-configuration)

+4. Don't know how to interact with other modules: <br>
+    * Here could help the wiki page with example configurations for [other modules](https://github.com/JoChef2/MMM-AlexaControl/wiki/Other-modules).

-3. If you have still problems create an issue.
+5. If you have still problems create an issue.